-The terms used in the act to describe the purposes for which loans may be granted are construed to be limited to the meanings ascribed in this section. (a) Operation of fishing gear and ves-sels.
-The words "operation of fishing gear and vessels" mean and include all phases of activity diverging distributions of activity and the second phases of activity directly associated with the catching of fish and shellfish for commercial purposes, except the construction of new vessels. (b) Maintenance of fishing gear and. vessels.
-The words "maintenance of fishing gear and vessels" mean the normal and routine upkeep of all parts of fishing gear and fishing vessels, includ-ing machinery and equipment.
+The terms used in the act to describe the purposes for which loans may be granted are construed to be limited to the meanings ascribed in this section.

+(a) Operation of fishing gear and vessels.
+The words "operation of fishing gear and vessels" mean and include all phases of activity directly associated with the catching of fish and shellfish for commercial purposes, except the construction of new vessels.

+(b) Maintenance of fishing gear and essels.
+The words "maintenance of vessels.
+The words "maintenance of fishing gear and vessels" mean the normal and routine upkeep of all parts of fishing gear and fishing vessels, including machinery and equipment.

 (c) Replacement of fishing gear and vessels.
-The words "replacement of fishing gear and vessels" contemplate the purchase of fishing gear or equip-ment, parts, machinery, or other items incident to outfitting for fishing to re-place lost, damaged worn obsolete, inplace lost, damaged, worn, obsolete, in-efficient or discarded items of a similar nature, or the purchase or construction of a fishing vessel to operate the same type of fishing goon as a comparable type of fishing gear as a comparable wessel which has been lost, destroyed or abandoned or has become obsolete or inefficient.
-Any vessel lost, destroyed or abandoned more than two years prior to the date of receipt of the application s hall not be considered eligible for res hall not be considered engine for re-placement.
-In order to be eligible for replazement an obsolete or inefficient vessel must be permanently removed from commercial fishing, and if sold, must be sold subject to an agreement that it will not reenter the commercial fishery.
+The words "replacement of fishing gear and vessels" contemplate the purchase of fishing gear or equipment, parts, machinery, or other items incident to outfitting for fishing to replace lost demand were chapter.
+In place lost, damaged, worn, obsolete, inefficient or discarded items of a similar nature, or the purchase or construction of a fishing vessel to operate the same type of fishing vessel to operate the same type of fishing personners. type of fishing gear as a comparable wessel which has been lost, destroyed or mbandoned or has become obsolete or imefficient.
+Any vessel lost, destroyed or a bandoned more than two years prior to the date of receipt of the application shall not be considered eligible for replacement.
+In order to be eligible for replacement an obsolete or inefficient vessel must be permanently removed from commercial fishing, and if sold, must be sold subject to an agreement that it will not reenter the commercial fishery